OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 45417187 | 1001 | Brompheniramine Maleate, 10 mg/mL injectable solution | Drug | Multum | Multum
 45912144 | 1001 | Serum | Specimen | CIEL | Specimen

-### Life Cycle {#conceptLifeCycle}
+### Life-Cycle {#conceptLifeCycle}

 Vocabularies are rarely permanent corpora with a fixed set of codes.
 Instead, codes and concepts are added and get deprecated.
 The OMOP CDM is a model to support longitudinal patient data, which means it needs to support concepts that were used in the past and might no longer be active, as well as supporting new concepts and placing them into context.
-There are three fields in the CONCEPT table that describe the possible life-cycle statuses:
+There are three fields in the CONCEPT table that describe the possible life-cycle statuses: VALID_START_DATE, VALID_END_DATE, and INVALID_REASON.
+Their values differ depending on the concept life-cycle status:

 - **Active or new concept**
 	- Description: Concept in use.